codeclimate/codeclimate-rubocop/config/contents/style/select_by_regexp.md

-This cop looks for places where an subset of an Enumerable (array, range, set, etc.; see note below) is calculated based on a `Regexp` match, and suggests `grep` or `grep_v` instead.
+Looks for places where an subset of an Enumerable (array, range, set, etc.; see note below) is calculated based on a `Regexp` match, and suggests `grep` or `grep_v` instead.